rpgreview/papersandpaychecks/pnp.md

 Thinking and Feeling are preferential choices when making decisions in the MBTI.
 Characters with a Thinking preference tend to look towards internal consistency as their primary source with a degree of detached fairness, whereas characters with a Feeling preference tend towards the particular circumstances and feelings of the people involved.

 Characters who prefer Thinking for decision making are not necessarily "thinkers" or more intelligent or rational, and likewise people who have Feeling for decision making are not necessarily more sensate, or even more empathic.
-The MBTI eveluates preferences, not ability.
+The MBTI evaluates preferences, not ability.

 **Orientation: Judging/Perception**

-Judging and Perception are perferential choices when orientating one's self to the external world.
-Characters with a Judging preference prefer an organized and planned approach to life that has a high degree of structure so they can be make contingencies.
+Judging and Perception are preferential choices when orientating one's self to the external world.
+Characters with a Judging preference prefer an organised and planned approach to life that has a high degree of structure so they can be make contingencies.
 A Perceiving character has a preference of living that has a higher degree of flexibility and spontaneity so they can adapt to new circumstances.

 Characters who prefer Judging are not necessarily judgemental, and characters who prefer Perceiving are not necessarily more perceptive.
-It is an expresssion of how one prefers to organise their interactions with the external world.
+It is an expression of how one prefers to organise their interactions with the external world.

 **Game Use**

 With an assignment or from random determination, characters will have MBTI values for the four paired values.
 From here, a bonus is derived in the same manner that is done for characteristics, based on the dominant value of the pair or for the first value if the bonus is +0.
-When a situation arises when a preference is called (e.g., a matter of world preference, of information gathering, of decision making, of world orientation) the player may optionally roll 2d6 against a target number of 7 (easy) to *guide* their approach, adding the appropriate bonuse.
+When a situation arises when a preference is called (e.g., a matter of world preference, of information gathering, of decision making, of world orientation) the player may optionally roll 2d6 against a target number of 7 (easy) to *guide* their approach, adding the appropriate bonuses.
 The degree of 'success' above the target number establishes a commitment to a particular approach to the dominant pair, and likewise the degree of 'failure' represents a commitment to the opposite pair.

 For example: Russel Wrench, a mild mannered computer programmer, has randomly determined the paired characteristics: Extraversion 6 (-2) which becomes Introversion (+2), Sensing 9 which becomes Intuition (+1), Thinking 12 (+1), and Judging 14 (+2).
 The player marks these scores and values in the character sheet under "Personality".